 - We are aware that some people are less experienced at using online services and may find this challenging.
 We hope that for many people, there will be people local to you (e.g., in your Meeting) who will be able to help you.
 However, we recognise that some people will need additional support.
 For those unable to get technical help locally, we will run online training sessions in advance of Yearly Meeting.
 We will also provide technical support via the Yearly Meeting Help Desk, both in advance of YMG and during YMG.

 Setting up your device

 - AbilityNet gives instructions on setting up your technology to suit your needs https://mcmw.abilitynet.org.uk/

 Accessibility at Fringe events

-- We want all parts of Yearly Meeting Gathering to be widely accessible.
-We have therefore given advice to all those running an event so that they are aware of things they need to do to improve the accessibility of their event.
+- We want all parts of Yearly Meeting to be widely accessible.
+Guidance for facilitators is available to all those running an event so that they are aware of things they need to do to improve the accessibility of their event.